Chapter 1: Introduction to Templates

 }

 In this program, the macro multiply() is defined to compute the product of two values.
-From the main() function, the macro is invoked twice.
-In the first invocation, both arguments are integer literals.
 In the second invocation, each argument is an arithmetic expression.
-If you compile and run this program, the output will be as follows:
+If you compile and run this program, the output will be:

 200